The Maritime Museum of La Rochelle: from the history of the city to the world of the oceans.

 275 m - La Rochelle

-Did you like this article?
-Find more in our Experiences to Live section.
+Did you enjoy this article?
+Find more in our Experiences to Live section

 We also have an Instagram page @guidecharentemaritime